entigolabs/infralib-lab/quickstart/4/readme.txt

 ### 2) Delete the resources created external-dns

-Navigate to route53 and delete all the records except NS and SOA type in the "dev.uN.entigo.dev" zone. <https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones?region=eu-north-1#>
+Navigate to route53 and delete all the records except NS and SOA type in the newly created "dev.Your parent DNS zone" zone. <https://console.aws.amazon.com/route53/v2/hostedzones>

 ![r53.png](r53.png)

 ### 3) Delete the resources created by Terraform

-Enable all **three** of the **"dev-infra-destroy"** pipeline transitions. <https://eu-north-1.console.aws.amazon.com/codesuite/codepipeline/pipelines/dev-infra-destroy/view?region=eu-north-1>
+Enable all **three** of the **"dev-infra-destroy"** pipeline transitions. <https://console.aws.amazon.com/codesuite/codepipeline/pipelines/dev-infra-destroy/view>

 ![transitions.png](transitions.png)